Mo'ne Davis was a bonafide superstar, and she was only 12.

 At just 13 years old, Davis was named one of Time Magazine's 25 most influential teens of 2014.

-With her 15 minutes of fame long gone, many have wondered what the now-20-year-old adult is doing with her life.
-Did you really think the youth baseball star wouldn't still be playing a sport?
+With her 15 minutes of fame long gone, many have wondered what the now-22-year-old adult is doing with her life.
+Did you really think the youth baseball star stopped play sports?

 Mo'ne Davis Nearly Played College Basketball

 A point guard in high school, she once dreamed of playing for the University of Connecticut and in the WNBA or NBA.
 She was the only girl playing for her 18U Monarchs team at the Marian Anderson Recreation Center in South Philadelphia, and she told PennLive.com she was one of the shortest basketball players while playing high school varsity basketball.

 "I was usually the smallest kid on the court.
 [Davis is 5-foot-4, the same height she was in 2014.]
 We had a great group of girls.
 My last two years playing basketball may have been the most fun even though we did not win many games."

 Steve Bandura, one of her coaches for the Monarchs, described to SlamOnline.com why she was so dynamic on the court.

 "Even as the boys got bigger and more athletic, we were still a better team with Mo'ne at the point guard, with her controlling and running the show.
 People don't know when they watch what they're seeing, she has a plan when she comes over halfcourt and sees the defense...She doesn't look at everything but she sees everything."

 Davis began to realize her size might hold her back from playing for a powerhouse like UConn, but she still had interest from smaller Division-I schools like Fordham, Longwood and Quinnipiac.